A Protective and Informative Guide by an Experienced Criminal Defense Attorney

 They try to convince you that you must talk to them or that it is best for you to talk to them.
 This is misleading and almost always is the worst thing that you can do.
 It’s very important that you not make any statements to law enforcement, or anyone else for that matter, until you get legal advice from a qualified criminal defense attorney.

-Statements the police try to get can be in the form of in-person or phone conversations, video calls, faxes, emails, text messages, and social media posts & direct messages (dm’s).
+Statements the police try to get can be in the form of in-person or phone conversations, video calls, emails, text messages, and social media posts & direct messages (dm’s).
 Don’t do it!

 Even if you have already made statements to the police without consulting an attorney, it’s important that you not provide the police, or anyone else, with any more statements or information until you get legal advice from a qualified criminal defense attorney.

 In the event that the police contact you at your home or anywhere, seeking to obtain a statement, you can respond by saying, “I’m not going to talk with you until I speak to a lawyer”.
-They most likely will press you for a statement.

 Remember that anything you say can and will be used against you in court.
 Remember also that you have an absolute, constitutional right to make no statement to them!
 If you feel pressured by the law enforcement, just keep repeating to them the statement: “I’m not going to talk with you until I speak to a lawyer”, and then respectfully disengage from the interaction.